Koenkk/zigbee2mqtt.io/information/alternative_flashing_methods.md

 ### Via Arduino Uno/CCLoader

-**This has only been tested with a Genuine Arudino Uno, but is significantly faster**
+**This has only been tested with a Genuine Arudino Uno (and an Arduino Pro Micro - China clone), but is significantly faster**

 1. Download and unpack CCLoader firmware and tools https://github.com/RedBearLab/CCLoader

 2. Download the correct firmware, this example will be using the CC2531 [](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator)

+3. Unpack firmware and convert the hex-file to bin.

+4. Under Windows: (not tested by me) objcopy.exe --gap-fill 0xFF --pad-to 0x040000 -I ihex CC2531ZNP-Prod.hex -O binary CC2531ZNP-Prod.bin
-3. Unpack firmware and place CC2531ZNP-Prod.bin in the Windows folder of CCLoader with CCLoader.exe
+    Place the resulting CC2531ZNP-Prod.bin in the Windows folder of CCLoader with CCLoader.exe.

+   Under Linux:
+    objcopy --gap-fill 0xFF --pad-to 0x040000 -I ihex CC2531ZNP-Prod.hex -O binary /tmp/CC2531ZNP-Prod.bin

+objcopy is part of the bintools package.

-4. Flash Arudino Uno with Arduino\CCLoader\CCLoader.ino, note the COM port number this will be used later
+5. Flash Arudino Uno with Arduino\CCLoader\CCLoader.ino, note the COM port number/device this will be used later

-5. Connect pins as described to debug header
+6. Connect pins as described to debug header

 ```
 Arduino | CC Header